zingrin/zingrin/README.md

 ✨ Creating bugs since 2019
 🌱 Currently Learning: Diving deeper into backend technologies and exploring MERN stack projects
-🎯 Goals: Master Next.js, TypeScript, and Redux Toolkit
+🎯 Goals: Master React.js, Node.js,Expres,MongoDB, and Firebase

 Feel free to explore my repositories and ⭐ the ones you like! 😊